In Flow is a great vinyasa sequence to do in the morning to energise your body and clear your mind. Try to practice one breath, one movement.

-This fast-paced routine loosens up the hips, strengthens the wrists and shoulders and rotates the spine.
-It’s a veritable smorgasbord of yoga skills.
+Fast And Furious loosens up the hips, mobilises the spine and strengthens the wrists and shoulders.
+It trains a veritable smorgasbord of yoga skills.

-This sequence trains mobility, flexibility and strength.
-It’s great for opening up the hips, improving spinal mobility and strengthening the core.
+Dynamic Flow is one of my favourite routines.
+It’s great for loosening up the hips, improving spinal mobility and strengthening the core.

-This sequence is a series of mobility drills for the feet, knees, hips, spine and shoulders.
-It’s a great one to get your heart pumping.
+Mobility Drills is a fast sequence that mobilises the ankles, knees, hips, spine and shoulders.
+It’s great for getting your heart pumping.

-In this sequence, we warm up the body with a fairly simple High Lunge sequence before launching into some challenging balancing poses.
+In Balance Flow, we warm up the body with a simple High Lunge flow before launching into a series of challenging balancing poses.

 Wheel Flow is an advanced sequence that climaxes in Wheel—an advanced posture that improves strength and mobility in hips, spine and shoulders.